simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 ### Engine 1: BLE - Passive Scanning

 BLE scanning is implemented using **NimBLE with no scan requests transmitted**.
 The device listens for BLE advertising packets without sending any response.
-This makes Eye Spy electronically invisible to the equipment it is scanning for - a passive scanner cannot be detected by the target.
+This makes Eye Spy electronically invisible to the equipment it is scanning for - a passive scanner can't be detected by the target.

 Devices weaker than **−90 dBm** are ignored to reduce false positives in dense environments.